-If you or someone you know has been subjected to sexual harassment, sexual violence or any other form of sex-based discrimination under Title IX, you may report such misconduct or file a formal complaint with the official contacts listed below or the Title IX Coordinator at 979.845.0977 or TitleIX.Coordinator@tamu.edu
+If you or someone you know has been subjected to sexual harassment, sexual violence or any other form of sex-based discrimination under Title IX, you have a variety of ways report such misconduct.

 108 YMCA Building College Station, TX 77843

 750 Agronomy Rd, Suite 1201 College Station, TX 77843

 ELECTRONIC REPORTING OPTION

 Individuals may submit a report online through the TellSomebody.tamu.edu online report form.

 Individuals have the option to provide contact information or submit the report anonymously.
 Reports submitted anonymously or with limited information may limit the ability to follow up on an incident.
 Once a report is submitted online, a copy is emailed to the Special Situations Team for appropriate review and necessary action.
 NOTE: Confidentiality cannot be guaranteed for reports submitted through this site.
 State law determines confidentiality.